 Posts on Happily Homegrown contain affiliate links.
 When you make a purchase through an affiliate link, your price will be the same, but Happily Homegrown will receive a small commission.
 Thank you for your support!

-Today is Thanksgiving Eve, and the official kick-off to the holiday baking season in our home.
-More importantly, it is also a huge holiday meal prep day.
-I currently have the turkey defrosting in the kitchen sink with a steady stream of cool water.
+We are just one week away from Thanksgiving and the official kick-off to the holiday baking season in our home.
+I currently have the turkey defrosting in the garage fridge.
 I have a produce drawer full of vegetables to prep for stuffing and other side dishes.
-There is so much little stuff to do today so that tomorrow is relaxing and I can flip between the Macy’s Parade and the 6ABC Thanksgiving Day Parade, get the turkey in the oven, and enjoy the day with family.
+There is so much little stuff to do, and I like to write everything out so I can get the turkey in the oven on time, and enjoy the day with family.

 Our Thanksgiving Menu